 This waterfall is the only one in the Grampians National Park that flows all year round, so you will find it will have other visitors during your visit.
 So you can get the best view of the falls you have a number of options on how to view Mackenzie Falls.

 There are three ways to get the best views at Mackenzie Falls

-- The first of the trails is from the lookout platform just a few hundred meters from the car park which gives you a view of the falls from above.
+- The first of the trails is only a short walk from the lookout platform just a few hundred meters from the Mackenzie falls car park, which gives you a view of the falls from above.
 This is great if you have little kids or have someone with you who has mobility issues.

 - There is another path that you can take that gives you views of the waterfalls from the side.
 It is through the bush and the path is a little bit rough in places but the views of Mackenzie Falls are amazing.

 - The last and the more adventurous you can take the steep climb to the base of the falls.
 These would be great as long as you are able to do the walking.